- Our Services

 and Adoption Guidelines

-Those interested in becoming an adoptive parent may call 888-CARE-4-US or contact the regional adoption office in your county of residence.
-Adoption services are provided through the four state Department of Social Services regional adoption offices.
+Those interested in becoming a foster or adoptive parent may call 888-828-3555 or contact the regional adoption office in your county of residence.
+Adoption services are provided through the five state Department of Social Services regional adoption offices.
 Each office serves as many as 10 to 14 counties.
 On the department's website you can find local information.

-- To view additional South Carolina children go the State website.
+- To view additional South Carolina children go to the state website.